🌲 Front Range Plant FinderPlant finder

 Pinus strobus

-Pine — Eastern White (Pinus strobus) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 50–80 ft tall and 25–40 ft wide, and needs medium water.
+Eastern White Pine (Pinus strobus) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 50–80 ft tall and 25–40 ft wide, slow-growing, needs medium water, and prefers full sun.
 Iron chlorosis is common in our alkaline soils.

 medium water50–80 ft tall and 25–40 ft wideDeer-resistant